You can use comments to leave remarks and collaborate with others in a document.

 - Select the text or table you want to move the comment to.

-- From the comment card or in the Comments panel, click the arrow.
+- From the comment card or in the Comments panel, select drop down to open a menu.

 To apply a filter: